UbiquityRobotics/fiducials/README.md

 After this step, when you run the camera, you should no longer get the calibration file error.

-## Running Fiducials

-(The localization and navigation commands are the same.)

-To run the localization:

-        mkdir -p ~/.ros/fiducials	# Only do once roslaunch fiducial_slam fiducial_pgr_3d.launch

-On a Raspberry PI with camera:

-        roslaunch fiducial_slam fiducial_raspi_3d.launch

-To generate a map quickly, run this:

-        roslaunch fiducial_slam fiducial_raspi_3d_map.launch

-To run the navigation:

-        roslaunch fiducial_slam navigation_noscan.launch

 ## Map Creation

 To create an empty map file with fiducial 301 at the origin: